PayerPayment/Payer-OsCommerce/README.md

 ## Requirements

   * [OsCommerce](https://www.oscommerce.com): Version 2.3.4
-  * [Payer Configuration](https://payer.se) - Missing the configuration file?
+  * [Payer Credentials](https://payer.se) - Missing credentials?
 Contact the [Customer Service](mailto:kundtjanst@payer.se).

 ## Installation

   1. Copy the files from the `catalog` directory into the corresponding folder in your OsCommerce installation.
+  2. Configure your Payer Credentials.
+See the `Configuration` section below for more details.
-  2. In the `Modules` section in OsCommerce, choose `Payment` to list the payment methods available and click `Install`.
+  3. In the `Modules` section in OsCommerce, choose `Payment` to list the payment methods available and click `Install`.

 ## Configuration

-You need to have your `PayReadConf` file available.
-Replace that file with the placeholder in the `catalog/includes/modules/payment/pr_api` folder.

-## Environment

-You can switch between the `test` and `live` environment in the payment method interface through the `Payment Modules` section in VirtueMart.

-**NOTICE** Remember to turn off the test environment before you go in production mode.
+Each module has to be configured correctly with your unique Payer Credentials before it can be used in production.
+The credentials corresponds to the following parameters:

+  * `AGENT ID`
+  * `KEY 1`
+  * `KEY 2`

+The key values can be found under the `Settings/Account` section in [Payer Administration](https://secure.payer.se/adminweb/inloggning/inloggning.php).

+Setup the module by replacing the placeholders in the `PayReadConf.php` file with these values.
+The configuration file can be found in the `includes/modules/payment/pr_api` folder in the root of the directory.
+And that's it!

 ## Support